-You pay premiums under the Policy for 12 years.
+You pay premiums under a Policy for the premium payment period.
 Premium payments are due on or before the due dates at Our Administrative Office.
 If You pay early, We will place Your premium payment in Our General Account and, on the day that it is due, We will allocate the premium to the Subaccount(s) that You have selected.

-If Your annual premium is \$600 or more, You may choose to pay Your premiums on an installment basis - - i.e., on a semi-annual, quarterly or monthly basis.
-If You do not pay Your premiums on an annual basis, You will be subject to an additional premium charge to pay in installments.
-As a result, Your premium amounts will be higher, but the net amount allocated to Subaccounts will not increase by the amount the premium increases.
+You may choose to pay Your premiums on a semi-annual, quarterly or monthly basis.
+If You do so, You will be subject to an additional charge.
+As a result, Your premium amounts will be higher, but the net amount allocated to Subaccounts will not increase by the entire amount the premium increases.

-If You select to pay premiums monthly, You will pre-authorize Us to electronically deduct premiums from Your bank account ("Lifeline").
-We are not liable for any bank charges You may incur if You fail to maintain a sufficient balance in Your bank account to pay the premiums.
+You may only pay premiums monthly if You authorize Us to electronically deduct premiums from Your bank account ("Lifeline").
+We are not liable for any bank charges that You may incur if You fail to maintain a sufficient balance in Your bank account to pay the premiums.
 To change the frequency of Your premium payment, You must notify Us prior to Your next premium due date, which coincides with the new frequency premium due date.
-We will then recompute Your premium amount and bill You accordingly.
+We will then re-compute Your premium amount and bill You accordingly.